 Listening goes a long way.

 Listening to other people’s input and opinions is a big part of interpersonal skills in the workplace.
-If you want others to listen, you should always listen to them.
+If you want others to attend, you should always listen to them.
 It’s always important to remember that other people’s input on a problem or conflict can help resolve it quickly and efficiently.
 Everyone likes things going their way, but sometimes listening to others might change your opinion.

-As a boss, listening to all your employees is necessary for being a good boss.
+Listening to all your employees is necessary for being a good boss.
 Like any leader, you should always take into account the point of view of all stakeholders.
 Being fair to all is a big part of leadership.

 How can your listening skills help you expand workplace opportunities?